Burden in Henselian Valued Fields: Introduction

-\item Let $\mathcal{M}=\{A,B,C, \iota, \nu\}$ be a short exact sequence of abelian groups see has a three-sorted structure.
+\item Let $\mathcal{M}=\{A,B,C, \iota, \nu\}$ be a short exact sequence of abelian groups seen as a three-sorted structure.
 Assume $A$ is a pure subgroup of $B$.
 It admits the following reduction diagram (Fact \ref{FactACGZ}):

 To get relative quantifier elimination, one has to consider interpretable maps from $B$ to $A/nA$, $n\geq 0$.
-The sort $A/nA$ are understood to be part of the induced structure on $A$. \item Let $\mathcal{K} =\{K,\Gamma,k,\RV(K) \}$ be an Henselian valued field of equicharacteristic $0$, value group $\Gamma$, residue field $k$ and RV-sort $\RV(K)$ (definition in Subsection \ref{RVSort}).
+The sort $A/nA$ are understood to be part of the induced structure on $A$. \item Let $\mathcal{K} =\{K,\Gamma,k,\RV(K) \}$ be a Henselian valued field of equicharacteristic $0$, value group $\Gamma$, residue field $k$ and RV-sort $\RV(K)$ (definition in Paragraph \ref{SusubsectionRVSort}).
 It admits the following reduction diagram (Fact \ref{FactRelQERV} and Fact \ref{FactACGZ}):

-\item If $\mathcal{K} =\{K,\Gamma,k\}$ is a Henselian valued field of equicharacteristic $0$, where moreover the residue field $k$ is endowed with a structure $(k,\Gamma',k')$ of Henselian valued fields of equicaracteristic $0$, and $\Gamma$ is endowed with a predicate for a convex subgroup $\Delta$.
+\item If $\mathcal{K} =\{K,\Gamma,k\}$ is a Henselian valued field of equicharacteristic $0$, where moreover the residue field $k$ is endowed with a structure $(k,\Gamma',k')$ of Henselian valued field of equicaracteristic $0$, and $\Gamma$ is endowed with a predicate for a convex subgroup $\Delta$.
 Then by Corollary \ref{CoroPureOrth} (and resplendence), we have the following reduction diagram:

 \end{enumerate} \end{example}